alibaba/rax/README.md

 1. Install the Chrome [Rax Developer Tools](https://chrome.google.com/webstore/detail/rax-developer-tools/anpeoinhjjligmgoiepbnigjhmijblff) extension
 2. Reload and go to the 'Rax' tab in the browser's development tools

+### VS Code Extensions

+You can also use the [Rax VS Code Extensions](https://github.com/raxjs/rax-vscode-extensions) to get a better development experience.fe

 ## Contributing

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our [guidelines for contributing](./.github/CONTRIBUTING.md).